skeswa/denim/README.md

 variable is passed along sharing the name of an argument.
 There is one exception to this rule: if a function has just a single argument, no label is necessary.

+TODO(skeswa): `Optional` case, and then cover python problem Tom was talking about

 ```rust
 fn multiply_by_two(num: double) -> double {
   num * 2